Disney Springs - Walt Disney World

 If you’re planning a full day at Disney Springs, plan some longer activities around your shopping and dining.
 You can have a leisurely sit-down meal for both lunch and dinner or opt for a quick-service option or even a bite from a food truck.
 Your activity options include bowling, balloon rides, a Cirque du Soleil show (isn’t currently presenting shows in Orlando), a few hours enjoying arcade games and virtual reality at DisneyQuest, movies, and even Amphicar rides.
 Go for a stroll through the stores in between the activities, pause to watch the musical entertainment that’s on tap at Disney Springs every day, and you’ll easily fill an entire day.

 If you’re heading over for a half day or shorter, decide on your objective.
 If you’re coming primarily for a meal, do you want it to be a straightforward dining experience or something more exotic?
 If it’s the latter, pick a themed restaurant like the Rainforest Café or T-Rex Café, both of which plunge you into immersive environments while you dine.
 The Planet Hollywood Observatory combines a planetary theme with

 plenty of celebrity memorabilia for lots of photo opportunities.
 If you want entertainment while you dine, Raglan Road offers Irish pub food along with live bands and Irish dancing, while AMC has a dine-in movie theater.

-If shopping is more of your goal, wear comfortable walking shoes because the stores line every bit of space at Disney Springs, selling everything from clothing to sunglasses to shaving gear to running shoes to sweet treats to Lego sets to an entire world of Disney character merchandise.
+If shopping is more of your goal, wear comfortable walking shoes because the stores line every bit of space, selling everything from clothing to sunglasses to shaving gear to running shoes to sweet treats to Lego sets to an entire world of Disney character merchandise.